 What is the difference between “federal” crimes and “state” crimes?
-If you will continue reading, that will be explained, but if you are charged with either type of crime in Southern California, the first thing you must do is contact an Orange County criminal defense attorney immediately.
+If you will continue reading, that will be explained, but if you are charged with either type of crime in Southern California, the first thing you must do is contact a compassionate attorney for criminal accusations immediately.

 Most crimes are state-level crimes, violations of state laws handled by state-level criminal justice systems.
 Federal crimes are crimes that involve a federal interest – a crime on federal or federally-protected land, for example, or a crime that involves crossing one or more state lines.

 What are your legal rights if you are charged with either a state crime or a federal crime?
 What steps will you need to take?
-What will an Orange County criminal defense lawyer do on your behalf?
+What will a criminal defense lawyer do on your behalf?
 Keep reading this short discussion of state and federal law for the answers you may need.

 Which Crimes Are State Crimes?

 Every court in the United States is either a federal, state, or local court.
 Federal courts in this nation have jurisdiction over constitutional matters and federal laws passed by Congress.
 State and local courts have jurisdiction over state laws and local laws and ordinances.